pawelmhm/pawelmhm.github.io/_posts/2015-02-08-creating-realtime-scraper.markdown

 The script simply visits feed and extracts title, link and author of the post, it then stores this data into MongoDB.
 We use hash of link [as object id](http://docs.mongodb.org/manual/reference/glossary/#term-objectid) to ensure that duplicate records are not inserted into collection.
-When you try to insert duplicate id in mongodb it stops this operation and returns an error.
-If this happens we know that we encountered post that we already have in database, new questions were added to db, and we are starting so see old content and we can stop.
+When you try to insert duplicate id mongodb will raise exception.
+If this happens we know that we encountered post that we already have in database, and we can safely stop parsing remaining questions.

 You can call 'questions' function, run it normally and perhaps print some results to see if it works ok.

-## Scheduling our scraper at regular intervals
+## Scheduling our client at regular intervals

 Now we would like to be able to run our script at regular intervals.
 As usual there are many ways to do this.
-You can set it up as cron job or you can even use Python's time.sleep() if you want to be really pythonic.
+You could set it up as cron job, you could use Python's time.sleep().
 I'm going to use Celery.
 Celery is  an asynchronous task runner, it allows you to turn your function into a task that will be executed in the background.
-It will nicely handle all problems with your script, it can retry task, report problems log what happens etc. Running your process in the background and having something that manages is properly is huge benefit, your server app can just forget about this task, it can do its thing as it normally does without minding task running in the background.
+It will nicely handle all problems with your script, it can retry task, report problems log what happens etc.
+Running your process in the background and having something that manages is properly is huge benefit, your server app can just forget about this task, it can do its thing as it normally does without minding task running in the background.